Our team is working on COVID-19 epidemiology and transmission modeling projects:

 - Ontario Ministry of Science and Innovation Early Researcher Award

 - St. Michael’s Hospital Department of Medicine, University of Toronto

-- Canadian Institutes of Health Research (Operating Grant: COVID-19 Rapid Research Funding Opportunity and Foundation Grant)
+- Canadian Institutes of Health Research (Operating and Supplement Grant: COVID-19 Rapid Research Funding Opportunity and Foundation Grant)